 Pet Boarding Insurance

-A pet may escape from a kennel, injure another animal, or damage property.
-An employee could get hurt while caring for a pet, and a client could file a claim if something goes wrong during their pet’s stay.
-Even if you follow strict safety procedures, these risks are part of the job — and they can lead to expensive claims that threaten your business.
+For example, a pet can escape from a kennel, injure another animal or property.
+An employee may suffer an injury while tending to a pet, and should something go awry during their stay, a client could file a claim against you.
+Even if you comply with stringent safety guidelines, these risk factors come with the territory — where they can turn into costly claims that jeopardize your business.

 Why Pet Boarding Businesses Need Insurance